-Region of Split can develop a local market and provides guidance on how to design, implement and manage a CO2e credits market.
+Each regional PA can develop a local market and provides guidance on how to design, implement and manage a CO2e credits market.

-Such a kind of local carbon market will enable Region of Split to pursue the following objectives:
+Such a kind of local carbon market will enable PAs to pursue the following objectives:

-a) to benefit all the community with real, measurable, long-term, and sustainable actions.

-b) to contribute to mitigate climate change.

-c) to support virtuous farmers and buyers on implementing practices enable to cut emissions and maximize co2e sinking it in soil and biomass.

-d) to contribute to a Regional Food Policy (see glossary) to improve the operation of the food and agriculture system balanced with ensuring sustainability, human health needs, mitigate and reduce risk of climate changes.

-e) to introduce new innovating items activities and tools related to ta regional carbon market
+- a) to benefit all the community with real, measurable, long-term, and sustainable actions. - b) to contribute to mitigate climate change. - c) to support virtuous farmers and buyers on implementing practices enable to cut emissions and maximize co2e sinking it in soil and biomass. - d) to contribute to a Regional Food Policy (see glossary) to improve the operation of the food and agriculture system balanced with ensuring sustainability, human health needs, mitigate and reduce risk of climate changes. - e) to introduce new innovating items activities and tools related to ta regional carbon market

-Region of Split can therefore use CAP funds to develop a voluntary regional carbon market and to create a set of actions in which farmers can act.
-This strategy allows to create an ecosystem service payment, forming a circular economy scheme from the buyers to the farmers.
+PAs can therefore use CAP funds to develop a voluntary regional carbon market and to create a set of actions in which farmers can act.
+This strategy allows creation of an ecosystem service payment, forming a circular economy scheme from the buyers to the farmers.
 The platform (database) can also be exploited as an observatory not only for the CO2e credits market but as a monitoring system of carbon removals and emissions.